dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 #### A "Dark Side"

 There's a "dark side" that can emerge from these rules, obviously.
+There always is.
 I'm not going to delve too far into those aspects.
 There's the potential for a politician to tailor his message to a specific audience, where they speak out of both sides of their mouth, so to speak.
 Or they can convince or restrain you from communicating with other people.

-#### Watch how you sell what you sell
+#### Watch How You Sell What You Sell

 However, you have to watch how you sell what you sell.
 You want the people you compromise with to feel like what they wanted today, next